juice-shop/juice-shop/README.md

 ### GitPod

-1. Login to [gitpod.io](https://gitpod.io) and use this [link](https://gitpod.io/#https://github.com/juice-shop/juice-shop/) to start a new workspace
+1. Login to [gitpod.io](https://gitpod.io) and use <https://gitpod.io/#https://github.com/juice-shop/juice-shop/> to start a new workspace.
+If you fork the repository, your url needs to adjust accordingly

-2. After the Gitpod workspace is loaded, the environment installs (`npm install` is triggered by the `.gitpod.yml`)
+2. After the Gitpod workspace is loaded, gitpod tasks is still running to install `npm install`  and launch the website.
+This is triggered by the `.gitpod.yml` file.
+In other words you need to wait until the initialise process is done, before the website is accessable.
+The open preview window (internal browser), will open automatically, before the website is installed.
+It will refresh itself automatically when done

 3. The juice-shop is now running and a preview window is launched.
-It is also available at `http://<EXTERNAL_WORKSPACE_IP>:3000`
+It is also available at `http://<EXTERNAL_WORKSPACE_IP>`

 ## Demo